123sumanyu/team_genz/Prototype/Hardware/power_management.md

 ### `Summary`

 The power management system provides a stable, efficient, and safe energy supply for all system components.
-Its battery-powered and regulated design makes it suitable for real-world agricultural environments, supporting reliable operation, portability, and scalability for future needs.
+Its battery-powered and regulated design makes it suitable for real-world agricultural environments, supporting reliable operation, flexibility , and scalability for future needs.